Skip to content

 # Linux

-systemctl status stunnel
+systemctl status stunnel4

 2. If stunnel is stopped, start it: